skiptools/skip-bridge/README.md

-## SkipBridge
+# SkipBridge

-SkipBridge provides bridging between Swift and Java.
+Bridging between Swift and Kotlin/Java for [Skip](https://skip.tools) apps.

-Documentation can be found at https://skip.tools/docs/native/#bridging.
+Documentation can be found at https://skip.tools/docs/native/.